mixasolop/mixasolop/README.md

 -----------------

-- I am looking for: **Summer internship in which i can implement interesting tasks and gain my first real experience**
+- I am looking for: **Summer internship in which i can implement interesting tasks and gain some real experience**